ScientificC/cmathl/README.md

 ## Documentation

-A great way to learn how to use the library is to review the [unit tests](./test/) and [documentation](http://cml.readthedocs.io/).
+A great way to learn how to use the library is to review the [unit tests](./test/), [examples](./example) and [documentation](http://cml.readthedocs.io/).

 ## Can I trust this math library?

-A goal of the unit tests is to test each function against `CML_FLT_EPSILON` which is defined in cml.h, currently in the interval `[1e-5, 1e-7]`, depending on the mathematical precision.
+A goal of the unit tests is to test each function against `CML_FLT_EPSILON` and `CML_DBL_EPSILON` which are defined in cml.h, currently as `1.1920928955078125e-07` and `0.2204460492503131e-16`, respectively.
 A number of functions do not yet have unit tests proving epsilon, but more are coming.